BTMBlockchainTechnologyMalaysia/insig/README.md

 In regards to make this run, the best options is by using [ganache](https://truffleframework.com/ganache).
 It allows you to save and load environments.
 So, create a new environment for insiġ and configure it to use the port *8545*.

 Then, from *blockchain* folder run `npx truffle console --network development` and in this new environment, run only `migrate`.
 This should deploy the contracts to your ganache networks.

+If success, go to *server* folder, run a redis server, run `npm run link-contracts` and then `npm run start`.
+To now more about how to run a redis server, read the [server README](server/README.md).

 If success, go to *client* folder, run `npm run link-contracts` and then `npm run start`.